 Hardy Playground is one of two playgrounds located in Frog Park in North Oakland.
 Hardy is built for older kids, ages 5-12, although you can find spaces for tots.
 At the other end of Frog Park is Redondo Park, designed for younger kids.
 The playgrounds are the results of community fundraising to help the parks grow with kids of all ages.

-Shane’s Inspiration is a welcoming playground for kids with and without disabilities that allows kids of all ages to play together without exclusion.
+Inclusion Matters by Shane’s Inspiration is a welcoming playground for kids with and without disabilities that allows kids of all ages to play together without exclusion.
 Located in Griffith Park, the playground has special features that give all the kids the opportunity to learn how to play with others.
-Shane’s Inspiration is the result of community efforts and charitable houses that help kids grow.
+Inclusion Matters by Shane’s Inspiration is the result of community efforts and charitable houses that help kids grow.